 - 1 teaspoon onion powder

 - 2 teaspoons salt

 Combine all the brine ingredients in a large bowl, add pork chops, cover and brine for 8 to 12 hours for best results.

-Heat grill to about 450 degrees Fahrenheit, brush it well with canola oil.
+Heat grill to about 450 degrees Fahrenheit, brush it well with olive or canola oil.

 Discard the brine, pat dry the chops well with paper towels.

 In a shallow bowl, combine garlic powder, onion powder, paprika, salt and pepper.
 Brush the pork chops with olive oil, toss into the mixture on both sides.